yingw787/voogasalad_TEAM/DESIGN/DESIGN.md

 ##Design Details

-This section describes each module introduced in the Overview in detail (as well as any other sub-modules that may be needed but are not significant to include in a high-level description of the program).
-It should describe how each module handles specific features given in the assignment specification, what resources it might use, how it collaborates with other modules, and how each could be extended to include additional requirements (from the assignment specification or discussed by your team).
-Note, each sub-team should have its own API for others in the overall team or for new team members to write extensions.
-Finally, justify the decision to create each module with respect to the design's key goals, principles, and abstractions.
-This section may be as long as it needs to be and go into as much detail as necessary to cover all your team wants to say.

 ##Example games

-Describe three example games from your genre in detail that differ significantly.
-Clearly identify how the functional differences in these games is supported by your design and enabled by your authoring environment.
-Use these examples to help make concrete the abstractions in your design.
-This section may be as long as it needs to be and go into as much detail as necessary to cover all your team wants to say.

 One type of tower defense game is the type where enemies are generated to walk around a map on a predetermined map.
 The player can then place towers alongside the path and defend a main base.
 Another type of game is that where enemies walk linearly along a map and towers can be placed anywhere, including in their path.
 Finally, another type of game is that where the player can not only defend a base, but also purchase units to attack an enemy base.